 A little luck

-Today, Pope’s children run The Winds, while Pope narrows his attention down to just the projects he finds most interesting.
+After Pope ritred from this career as a resort deveoper he narrowed his attention down to just the projects he found most interesting.

-Right now, that means pouring creative energy into writing and illustrating books.
+That meant pouring his creative energy into writing and illustrating books.

 In 2009, he wrote an autobiography, Confessions of a Madman, chronicling his life from Appalachian Tennessee to Madison Avenue to coastal North Carolina.

-A modest man who no longer cares about chasing money or accolades, Pope says he wrote the book simply because he wanted to.
+A modest man who no longer cared about chasing money or accolades, Pope said he wrote the book simply because he wanted to.

-“I just wanted my grandchildren to know what an unusual life I had,” he says of his autobiography.
+“I just wanted my grandchildren to know what an unusual life I had,” he said of his autobiography.
 “There’s a novel in every person.
 Everybody has a story.
 I’m not unique in that.”

 Jacqueline DeGroot, a writer in Sunset Beach and one of Pope’s closest friends, has collaborated on several books with him.
 One of the most interesting things about Pope’s work is that it continues to evolve, she says.

-“He is constantly teaching himself,” says DeGroot, who has known Pope since the mid-1970s.
-“He has learned unbelievably complicated software just by doing or using it.
+“He is constantly teaching himself,” says DeGroot, who knew Pope since the mid-1970s.
+“He has learned unbelievably complicated computer graphics software just by doing or using it.
 He didn’t read manuals.
 He didn’t go to a seminar.
 He’s like a kid with a toy when something new comes out.
 He paints beautifully on the computer.”